paul-hammant/merkle-rust/README.md

 That one just runs in a loop.
 Sure that's not exactly friendly to the host machine, but this is only a proof of concept.

+## Rust Version

 The Rust version is in the rust directory (ported by [Ash Levy](https://gitlab.com/ashkitten)).
 To run it, just `cd` to the directory and run:

 ```
 cargo run -- ../data
 ```

+Not that the run time is largely the same as the Python version as it is very IO bound.